 Some people are worried about taking CBD for fear that it might show up on a drug test.
 Even though CBD is generally legal, people may be worried that testing positive for CBD would somehow imply that they are smoking Marijuana.
 After all, both compounds come from the Cannabis family of plants.

-CBD is not typically tested in common drug tests or urinalysis.
+You may be asking: How to get CBD out of your system fast?
+However, CBD is not typically tested in common drug tests or urinalysis.
 Common urine tests monitor whether an individual has consumed intoxicating or controlled substances such as heroin, cocaine, alcohol, or THC.

 Although all hemp products must contain less than 0.3% THC this small amount may trigger a positive response for THC usage.
 If you are worried about drug testing, the only products you should consume are CBD isolate or broad spectrum which contains no detectable THC.
 Ensure that the company you purchase products from has sufficient quality control to ensure you are not consuming any THC product.
 Consuming pure CBD products will not result in a positive THC test.